IAmSkyDra/TADA/README.md

   --lr FLOAT            Learning rate (default: 2e-5).
   --seed INT            Random seed for reproducibility (default: 42).
   --fp16                Enable mixed precision training (FP16).
 ```

 ---

 ## Installation

 Getting started with TADA requires setting up the environment and installing dependencies for BART-based training.
+If you already have a working PyTorch + CUDA setup, the steps below should be enough to install the package in editable mode for development and experimentation.

 ```bash
 git clone https://anonymous.4open.science/r/TADA.git
 cd TADA
 pip install -e .
 ```

 ---

 ## Supported Augmentation Methods

 Below is the list of available augmentation strategies you can pass to `--augment_method`.
+Each method is implemented as a controlled operator so that comparisons are consistent across languages and experimental runs.

 | Method Name | Description | Related Arguments |
 | :--- | :--- | :--- |